tomcollins211095/Navan-Tours/README.md

 - __The Footer__

   - The footer section includes links to the relevant social media sites and copyright info.
 The social media links are designed with font awesome icons.

 ## Testing

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems.
+Is this website responive?
+Yes it is and here is how:

 ### Validator Testing